John Lloyd (producer): Early life

-Lloyd was born in Dover, England.
+John Hardress Wilfred Lloyd was born on 30 September 1951 in Dover, Kent.
 His father, H. L. "Harpy" Lloyd, was an Anglo-Irish captain with the Royal Navy.
-As a child Lloyd lived in several different places, owing to his father's job.
+As a child, Lloyd lived in several different places, owing to his father's job.
 This led him to attend school properly only at the age of 9.
 He was educated at West Hill Park School in Titchfield, Hampshire, a place where he claims bullying was "endemic", and later at The King's School, Canterbury.
 He read Law at Trinity College, Cambridge, and was a member of the Footlights.
 He became friends with fellow student Douglas Adams, with whom he later worked and shared a flat.

 Lloyd is the great nephew of the soldier John Hardress Lloyd.

 Career

-Lloyd worked as a radio producer at the BBC between 1974 and 1978 creating The News Quiz, The News Huddlines, To The Manor Born (with Peter Spence) and Quote...
+Lloyd worked as a radio producer at the BBC between 1974 and 1978 creating The News Quiz, The News Huddlines, and Quote...
 Unquote (with Nigel Rees).
 He wrote Hordes of the Things (as J. H. W. Lloyd) with Andrew Marshall, co-authored two episodes of Doctor Snuggles with Douglas Adams, and co-wrote the fifth and sixth episodes of the first radio series of The Hitchhiker's Guide to the Galaxy with Adams (Adams wrote all the previous and subsequent episodes solo, as well as the television adaptation).
 He pitched a story for Doctor Who, The Doomsday Contract, while Adams was script editor of the series, which was never made at the time but eventually became an audio play adapted by Nev Fountain and produced by Big Finish Productions.
 He also produced series three and four of The Burkiss Way on Radio 4.

 Lloyd then worked as a television comedy producer at both the BBC and ITV.
 As well as being associate producer of The Hitchhiker's Guide to the Galaxy, he created Not the Nine O'Clock News (co-produced with Sean Hardie) and produced Spitting Image.
 He also produced all four Blackadder series.